naviserver-project/nsshell/README.md

 * limited connection relevant information
 * command completion is just a heuristic
 * probably a good idea to factor out "kernel handling"
+* change namespace to nsshell
+* use more consistent naming based on nsshell

 ***

 Configuration:
 --------------

+In general, the nsshell module can interface via XHR or via WebSocket interface with the server.

-In order to configure an interactive shell module, add the following lines to the config file of NaviServer (assuming the variable $server is properly set to the server to be configured.
+In order to configure an interactive shell module for XHR mode, add the following lines to the config file of NaviServer (assuming the variable $server is properly set to the server to be configured.

     #
     # nsshell configuration (per-server module)
     #
     ns_section "ns/server/${server}/modules" {
-        ns_param    websocket tcl
         ns_param    nsshell   tcl
     }

-    ns_section "ns/server/${server}/module/websocket/shell" {
+    ns_section "ns/server/${server}/module/nsshell" {
-        ns_param    urls                /nsshell
+        ns_param    url                 /nsshell
-        ns_param    kernel_heartbeat    3
+        ns_param    kernel_heartbeat    5
         ns_param    kernel_timeout      10
 	}

-The first block makes sure that the modules "websocket" and "nsshell" are loaded.
+The first block makes sure that the Tcl module "nsshell" is loaded.
 The second block defines the following parameters:

-* urls: url of shell's application
+* url: url of shell's application
 * shell_heartbeat: kernel heartbeat interval (in seconds)
 * shell_timeout: kernel timeout interval (in seconds)

+In order to configure nsshell via the WebSocket interface, make sure that the websocket module is loaded and configure then the URLs, under which nsshell should be available.

+    #
+    # nsshell configuration (per-server module)
+    #
+    ns_section "ns/server/${server}/modules" {
+        ns_param    websocket tcl
+    }

+    ns_section "ns/server/${server}/module/websocket/shell" {
+        ns_param    urls                /websocket/nsshell
+    }